CIDG-FM: Move to 101.7, flip to rock

-Flip to rock

 On July 18, 2016, as part of a licence renewal, the CRTC removed CIDG's obligation to broadcast special interest music, citing that allowing CIDG to broadcast a mainstream format would allow the station to become more competitive and economically viable.
 As a result, Torres Media announced that alongside the frequency change, it would relaunch CIDG as active rock Rebel 101.7.
 Co-owner Ed Torres felt that the obligation to broadcast a blues-leaning format made it difficult to run CIDG with a format that could retain viewers.
 Torres stated that the station's music library would span "a number of decades".
 The new format would also take advantage of CKQB-FM's recent flip from active rock to contemporary hit radio (CHR) in March 2014.
 Former CKKL-FM and CKQB personalities Darryl Kornicky and Jason "J-Man" Petrunik also joined the station.
 The former "Dawg" format was moved to an internet radio station, which will focus primarily on blues material as opposed to the mixture of blues and blues-rock.

-The change in format occurred on August 26, 2016, although CIDG did not immediately move to its new frequency due to technical issues delaying the switch.
-CIDG-FM moved from 101.9 MHz to 101.7 MHz on August 30, 2016 at approximately 1:30 p.m.
-EDT.

-On April 8, 2019, CIDG received approval to increase its power to 21,000 watts.
+The change in format occurred on August 26, 2016; as Torres Media was unable to secure a new transmission site at that time, it continued to broadcast from its existing transmitter site with no change in power, but still relocated to 101.7 as planned.
+On September 6, 2017, Torres Media received CRTC approval to relocate CIDG-FM's transmission site, changing the transmitter class from A to B1, increasing the effective height of the antenna above average terrain from 98 to 99.6 metres and increasing the average effective radiated power (ERP) from 1,792 to 5,316 watts (maximum ERP from 5,500 to 19,340 watts).
+On April 8, 2019, Torres Media received approval to increase CIDG-FM's power to 21,000 watts.

 On September 2, 2022, after hiring former Rogers Media rock director Danny Kingsbury, CIDG rebranded as Rebel Rock 101.7.
-With the rebrand, the station began to feature more classic rock material than before (thus flipping to mainstream rock), in an effort to broaden its audience to compete with CHEZ-FM.
+With the rebrand, the station began to feature more classic rock material than before (thus segueing to mainstream rock), in an effort to broaden its audience to compete with Rogers' CHEZ-FM.